Omega-Who/Omegas-Labyrinth/README.md

 The Armor represents armors that can appear past floors 5!<br>

 **CONTACT:**<br>
-If you have any questions or suggestions please contact me through my, Discord or Twitter DMs!<br>
+If you have any questions, problems, or suggestions please contact me through my, Discord or Twitter DMs!<br>
 Discord: omega#6252<br>
 Twitter: [@omega_who](https://twitter.com/omega_who)